What Your Software Licensing Provider Isn’t Telling You18th August 2020

 It is worth keeping in mind that customers want and expect flexibility in paying for online services, particularly in B2B cases.
 The success of services such as Amazon’s AWS for example, has fundamentally shifted the B2B buyer’s expectation to one where he or she will likely prefer to pay only for what is used – whether measured by time, storage, CPU cycles, feature set or similar.

 The license models listed above need not be difficult to deploy.
-The 10Duke Entitlements licensing engine offers a simple web-based configuration to these and many more licensing models, suitable for both B2C and B2B businesses.
+10Duke Enterprise offers a simple web-based configuration to these and many more licensing models, suitable for both B2C and B2B businesses.
 If you want to learn more about Licensing as a Service, click the link.

 Rather than trying to shoehorn your online service into a subscription license model, you can still leverage the processing capabilities of online payment providers such as PayPal, Stripe, Recurly, Zuora, Braintree, FastSpring and Adyen but apply a license model or models to your products that are tailored to them specifically and more appropriately suits the nature of the underlying application or service you are offering.